 How To Write a Powerful and Effective Fundraising E-mail

 Nonprofit organizations are reaching more people through digital channels than ever before.
-While some experts were quick to declare that e-mail is dead during the social media boom, the data says otherwise.
+While some experts were quick to declare that e-mail marketing died during the social media boom, the data says otherwise.

 Email lists grew by 11%, a growth rate outpaced by list growth in major social media platforms (Facebook, 13%; Twitter, 15%; Instagram, a whopping 44%). – mrbenchmarks